tadeito/chip_annotator/README.md

 chip_annotator
 ==============

-fetch probes and gene symbols for chip from gene onthology annotation
+Fetch probes and gene symbols for chip from gene onthology annotation.